DenisGorbachev/makesure/README.md

 MakeSure is a collection of pre-release checklists.
 You can run them before publishing your product — just to make sure that you didn't miss the important details.

-:warning: If you don't use checklists, you may release a bad product without knowing it. :warning:
+**:warning: If you don't use checklists, you may release a bad product without knowing it. :warning:**

-Examples:
+## Examples

 * Make sure your product is ready for a ProductHunt launch.
 * Make sure your business model contains all relevant details.